Skip to content

 Step 4: Plan Your Content Mix and Posting Schedule

-The 80/20 rule works brilliantly for SME content strategy: 80% valuable, entertaining, or educational content, and 20% promotional content about your products or services.
+The 80/20 rule works brilliantly for SME content strategy.
+Make 80% of your content valuable, entertaining, or educational.
+Make the other 20% promotional content about your products or services.

 Content types to include: